FranGamer1892/simple-weather/README.md

 ## License

-Simple Weather has a GPL-3.0 license, as found in the [LICENSE.md](LICENSE.md) file.
+Simple Weather has a GPL-3.0 license, as found in the [COPYING](COPYING) file.

 Logo taken from the less simple [Weather app from GNOME](https://gitlab.gnome.org/GNOME/gnome-weather/).